JoshSalazar/LSA-Email-Template-Full/README.md

 This file requires some basic HTML knowledge in order to use.
 At the very least, you will need to provide a header image, footer image, and body copy in the HTML code.

 Images are currently local references.
-If you want to load the image from a CDN (our web drive, for example) you will need to provide the image href properties.
+If you want to load the image from a CDN (our web drive, for example) you will need to provide the proper image href properties.

 ## Features
 - Single-column layout.